-It hit Jharrel Jerome like a punch in the gut.
+It hit Jharrel Jerome like a punch to the gut.
 In 2016, for the second year running, performers of color had been shut out of the Oscars.
 The Latino college student was a novice actor with only a few professional credits, and for him, the message was personal.

 “It was definitely rough, and it was definitely an uncomfortable feeling,” he recalls.
 “It was the industry that I wanted to go into and be a part of the rest of my life.
 It almost felt as though the work I would put in would not matter.
 It was shocking we didn’t get a foot in the door.”

 This year’s crop of Academy Awards nominees tells a different story than the one that wounded Jerome and others — the films and performances being honored form a much more inclusive tapestry.
-The stories selected as among the best are ones that deal explicitly with race in America, such as “Hidden Figures,” “Fences,” and “Moonlight,” which features Jerome in a powerful performance as a bisexual high-schooler.
+The stories selected as among the season’s best are ones that deal explicitly with race in America, such as “Hidden Figures,” “Fences,” and “Moonlight,” which features Jerome in a powerful performance as a bisexual high-schooler.
 Moreover, for only the second time in history, seven of the 20 acting nominees are performers of color.
 In other categories, black directors and producers like

 Barry Jenkins and Kimberly Steward have been short-listed for top awards.
 The onslaught of acclaimed projects and star turns has given some people in Hollywood hope that the movie business is turning a corner toward a future where films about African-Americans, Latinos, Asians, women, and LGBTQ people are embraced, supported, and encouraged.